sjoerdvandommelen/id5415/collections/_id5415/1-3-labxp.md

 ![](../../assets/img/courses/id5415/module1/labxp/1_2_2.png)

 You can add tables, images, links and so on with similar tags.
 We now set a introduction image.
 Click on the 'doc' folder then 'images'.
-Click on the drop down menu Add File > Upload files and drag and drop your image.
+Click on the drop-down menu Add File > Upload files and drag and drop your image.
 Once again, press the green button 'Commit changes' to save (this can take a while).

 Back to your README.md, type in the following at the top of the file (replace projectbanner.png by the name of your file):